bogdanPricope/ofp/README.md

 that use ODP run to completion execution model and framework.
 DPDK is supported through the ODP-DPDK layer.

-Termination of protocols with POSIX interface for legacy applications is also supported.
+Termination of protocols with POSIX interface (socket) for legacy applications is also supported.

 See [project technical overview](http://www.openfastpath.org/index.php/service/technicaloverview/) for more details about OpenFastPath architecture and main features.